-But electric appliances are likely to have higher running costs in the long term because electricity is a more expensive fuel, so you’ll need to consider this alongside the up-front costs.
+But electric appliances are likely to have higher running costs in the long term because electricity is a more expensive fuel.
+So you’ll need to consider this alongside the upfront costs.

-Unlike gas fires and stoves, you won’t always need to get a professional to install an electric fire or stove, particularly if you’re choosing a very simple model.
+Unlike with gas fires and stoves, you won’t always need to get a professional to install an electric fire or stove, particularly if you’re choosing a very simple model.
 With some basic electric stoves, for example, you can simply put it down in the room, plug it in and switch it on.

-If you’re not very confident with DIY you might want professional help, particularly if you need structural work carried out to install an inset or ‘hole in the wall’ fire, or to conceal electrical cables.
+If you’re not very confident with DIY, you might want professional help, particularly if you need structural work carried out to install an inset or ‘hole in the wall’ fire, or to conceal electrical cables.

 One of the benefits of electric appliances is that they don’t need annual servicing by Gas Safe engineers, and you don’t need to get any chimneys cleaned.